Our approach to human rights

 How we integrate human rights within our business

 Our work on human rights is fully integrated within our operations, forming a key part of our broader strategy for responsibility and sustainability as laid out in the key commitments of our Little Helps Plan.
-For Tesco UK, our human rights strategy is led by our Responsible Sourcing Director who reports to our Chief Product Officer, who is responsible for product sourcing across all Tesco’s retail businesses.
+For Tesco UK, our human rights strategy is led by our Responsible Sourcing Director who reports to our Group Quality Director and Chief Product Officer and who are responsible for product sourcing across all Tesco’s retail businesses.

-This overall approach has led to the development of ‘Blue’ factory ratings for our F&F business, which rewards factories who have consistently demonstrated good ethical standards.
+In our F&F business, the development of ‘blue’ factory ratings rewards those who have consistently demonstrated good ethical standards.
 Eligible factories must have had independent audits and due diligence checks by our human rights experts.
 We then assess their management systems and support them to develop the correct internal mechanisms and processes to monitor and address human rights issues identified.
-All Blue factories must conduct regular self-assessments and share their reports with us.
+All blue factories must conduct regular self-assessments and share their reports with us.

 The effectiveness of our approach of course depends on us treating suppliers fairly ourselves and building open and trusted relationships.
 For more information about how we are doing this, please read: